Christopher Jessup (composer): Career

 Shortly after graduating from Juilliard in 2021, Jessup was signed to Navona Records.
-Jessup’s music has been performed and recorded by the London Symphony Orchestra, the Juilliard Orchestra, the Brno Contemporary Orchestra, The Crossing, the New York Virtuoso Singers, the Kühn Choir of Prague, the National Sawdust Ensemble, pianists Nadia Shpachenko and Allison Brewster Franzetti, violinist Kevin Zhu, violist Brett Deubner, cellist Jeffrey Zeigler, and flutist Lindsey Goodman.
-Jessup’s works have been performed at Carnegie Hall, Lincoln Center, National Sawdust, and other venues in North America and Europe.
-His works are published by BCP Music.
+Jessup’s music has been performed and recorded by the London Symphony Orchestra, the Juilliard Orchestra, the Nuremberg Symphony Orchestra, the Brno Contemporary Orchestra, The Crossing, the New York Virtuoso Singers, the Kühn Choir of Prague, Choral Arts Initiative, Mostly Modern Brass, the National Sawdust Ensemble, pianists Nadia Shpachenko and Allison Brewster Franzetti, flutist Lindsey Goodman, violinist Kevin Zhu, violist Brett Deubner, cellist Jeffrey Zeigler, and soprano Bree Nichols.
+Jessup’s works have been performed at Carnegie Hall, Lincoln Center, National Sawdust, and his works are published by BCP Music.

+In 2024, a movement from Jessup's choral cycle Astronomia was featured on The Crossing's album Meciendo.
+Zachary Woolfe of The New York Times described the piece the album's "best" and called it "eerie".

 As a pianist, Jessup has performed throughout the United States, Canada, United Kingdom, and Italy.
-He has performed at Carnegie Hall and other notable venues.
-His piano performances and recordings have been praised as "refined and eloquent" (New York Concert Review) and "absolutely breathtaking" (Interlude).
+He has performed at Carnegie Hall multiple times, with his piano performances and recordings praised as "refined and eloquent" (New York Concert Review) and "absolutely breathtaking" (Interlude).

-Jessup has received recognition from ASCAP, the American Prize, the Respighi Prize, and National Sawdust, among others.
+Jessup has received recognition from ASCAP, the American Academy of Arts and Letters, the American Prize, the Respighi Prize, and National Sawdust, among others.
 He has appeared in publications such as The New York Times, Billboard, Gramophone, Fanfare, and Pianist Magazine, and his music has aired on NPR and Classic FM.